*This post may contain affiliate links. Please read our disclosure for more information

 - How to build an awesome camper van conversion

-Macy’s advice to others pondering a similar life.
+Macy’s advice to others pondering a life living in a travel trailer

 Macy said when you’re living alternatively, it’s easy for people to judge.

-Macy and her family don’t know how long they’ll live in the travel trailer full-time, but want to enjoy every moment of it while they do.
+Macy and her family don’t know how long they’ll be living in the travel trailer fulltime, but want to enjoy every moment of it while they do.